-2. Add the birdseed to large bowl.
-Then add the corn syrup and the gelatin.
+2. Add the birdseed to a large bowl.
+Then, add the corn syrup and the gelatin.
 Thoroughly mix to combine all the ingredients.
 Place the mixture in the refrigerator for at least 10 minutes or until all the liquid is absorbed.

 3. Lightly grease the cookie cutters with cooking spray.
 Remove the birdseed mixture from the refrigerator and firmly pack the birdseed into each cookie cutter making sure to fill evenly and to the top.